cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### OSINT: S3 Buckets

-It can often be fruitful to just attempt to *guess* an organization’s S3 buckets.
+It can often be fruitful to just attempt to *guess* an organization's S3 buckets.
 Common variants:

 * `https://${NAME}.s3.amazonaws.com`
 * `https://${NAME}-assets.s3.amazonaws.com`